letelescope/ascom-flat-panel/README.md

 > ⚠ **WARNING**
 > To be able to open/close the panel, the panel should be calibrated first.
 Check the "mechanical assembly" section for the procedure.

 When turned on, the panel should be closed.
-To open it,from the "Serial Monitor", in the console type the following command:
+To open it, from the "Serial Monitor", in the console type the following command:

 ``` sh
 COMMAND:COVER_OPEN